Weighing the Options: How to Build Your Perfect Kayak Anchor System

 Reasons You Need a Kayak Anchor System

-If you're not the dip-in-the-spring type, though, there are still a whole host of reasons why you might need a kayak anchor system to keep put:- Staying still while fishing is at the top of your to-do list
+If you're not the dip-in-the-spring type, though, there are still a whole host of reasons why you might need a kayak anchor system that includes an anchor, chain and line to keep put.- Staying still while fishing is at the top of your to-do list

 - Maybe you simply like to relax and don't want to wake up at sea